Preparing your application

 - Consider if veterinary medicine is the right thing for you.
-The To be a vet website might be useful.
-It contains information on what sort of skills you will need, some student profiles and information on possible alternative careers.
+Think of what sort of skills you will need and what challenges veterinarians face.

 - If you're looking for advice you can talk your plans through with teachers at your school/college, staff at your work experience placements and family.
 Remember though that if you want the most accurate and up-to-date advice about available courses and current admissions requirements and policies, always check our website (and those of other vet schools).